IMCS-Bioinformatics/ChromatinNetworkVisualisation/README.md

 To make the usage easier, all pre-processed data files are included in this repository as well.

 Copy the repository locally to view the visualizations!

+## Funding
+This work is supported by the Latvian Council of Science project lzp-2021/1-0236